kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Release notes

-Announce what's new in Kyma.
+Release notes announce what's new in Kyma.

 After an introductory paragraph that outlines the city that's the namesake of the current release, a list briefly presents the new and changed features.
 Links lead to longer paragraphs that describe the changes in more detail.